One killed in Wellington officer-involved shooting

-SUMNER CO., Kan.
-(KSNW) — The Kansas Bureau of Investigation (KBI) is investigating a Wellington officer-involved shooting that killed one Saturday night.
+WELLINGTON, Kan.
+(KSNW) — The Kansas Bureau of Investigation is investigating an officer-involved shooting that killed one Saturday night.

 According to the KBI, the Wellington Police Department requested investigative assistance around 11:07 p.m. on Saturday in the 1100 block of E. 7th St. in Wellington.